vidjil/vidjil/doc/user.md

 The web application displays one consensus sequence per clone (see [Representative](#what-is-the-sequence-displayed-for-each-clone) above).
 In some situations, one may want to go back to the reads.

-For **vidjil-algo**, analyzing a dataset with the *default + extract reads* config enables to retrieve back the analyzed reads in the `.segmented.vdj.fa` file that can be downloaded through the `out` link near each sample.
+For **vidjil-algo**, analyzing a dataset with the *default + extract reads* config generates a `.detected.vdj.fa` file with the reads with detected V(D)J recombinations.
+This file can be downloaded through the `out` link near each sample.
-This `.vdj.fa` output enables to use vidjil-algo as a *filtering tool*, shrinking a large read set into a manageable number of (pre-)clones that will be deeply analyzed and possibly further clustered by other software.
+It enables to use vidjil-algo as a *filtering tool*, shrinking a large read set into a manageable number of (pre-)clones that will be deeply analyzed and possibly further clustered by other software.